fnalacceleratormodeling/synergia2-provisioning/devel-3-on-wc/creating-a-new-environment.md

 command will fail.
 The second install detects that nothing new needs to be built, and then updates the "view", and succeeds.

+Note that after creating a new environment, it appears to be necessary to set the *group write* permission for all the files in the new directory.

 The `spack add` command that includes he list of products, and their variants, in the most recent environment (`synergia-dev-005`) is:

 ```
 spack add  openmpi hdf5+mpi+hl fftw+openmp+mpi eigen gsl py-numpy py-mpi4py python py-pytest py-h5py py-pyparsing py-pip
+chmod -R g+w /work1/spack-shared-v2/spack/var/spack/environments/
 ```

 Please update this list, and the current version numbers in these instructions,